builtbybrayne/salarydates/README.md

 #### Composer

 I decided to use [Composer](https://getcomposer.org/) partly for fun, but also because it allows me to include and version manage some great third party libraries.
 Particularly

 * [Carbon](https://packagist.org/packages/nesbot/carbon) for the date management
 * [PHPUnit](https://packagist.org/packages/phpunit/phpunit) for unit testing
-* [GetOpt](https://packagist.org/packages/ulrichsg/getopt-php), which I perhaps didn't need to use, but I do feel a command line utility should really adhere to standards and expectations if at all possible.
-Otherwise they can end up being really obtuse
+* [GetOpt](https://packagist.org/packages/ulrichsg/getopt-php), for command line options.
+I perhaps didn't need to use this, but I do feel a command line utility should adhere to standards and expectations if at all possible.
+Otherwise they can end up being really obtuse.

-I also took the opportunity to upload [a few additional useful packages](https://packagist.org/packages/perchten/) I've collected and wanted to expose for easier integration.
+I also took the opportunity to upload [a few additional useful packages](https://packagist.org/packages/perchten/) I've collected and wanted to expose for easier integration in the future and elsewhere.

-#### Executable
+#### Executables

 I figured the easiest and cleanest way to expose the executable was to keep all the core code in the src directory and simply expose a simple runnable script.

+That also involved creating a simple `install` script to ensure the right paths for PHP.
+But it also had the added benefit of allowing logical exposure of the desired `PHPUnit` script, which is version-limited for compatibility with `Composer`.

 # Author